onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 1. Domain clashes

-   * There exist domain-specific samples such that the cross-domain invariant `I_mix` is bounded away from zero:
+   * There exist domain-specific samples such that the cross-domain invariant `I_mix` is bounded away from low-tension bands:

      ```txt
-     I_mix >= delta_mix
+     I_mix ≥ delta_mix
      ```

-     with `delta_mix > 0` that cannot be reduced while keeping all domains in scope.
+     with `delta_mix` in medium or high bands that cannot be reduced while keeping all domains in scope.

 2. Interpretation deadlocks

-   * Some contexts require probability talk that can only be interpreted as chance_like, others only as credence_like, and in the overlap region any assignment of tags produces high `DeltaS_sem` or `DeltaS_ctx`.
+   * Some contexts require probability talk that can only be interpreted as chance_like, others only as credence_like, and in overlap regions any assignment of tags produces medium or high `DeltaS_sem` or `DeltaS_ctx`.
+   * Attempts to repair this by redefining tags either violate the intended meaning of the labels or move important contexts into `S_sing`.

 3. Broken ensemble links

    * For ensembles that link frequencies and credences, the invariant `I_ensemble` is bounded below:

      ```txt
-     I_ensemble >= delta_ensemble
+     I_ensemble ≥ delta_ensemble
      ```

-     with `delta_ensemble > 0` that remains even as encodings become more precise.
+     with `delta_ensemble` in at least medium-tension bands that remain even as encodings become more precise.

-In this world, no encoding in `E_probMeaning` can keep `Tension_prob(m)` low across the full range of practices without sacrificing some core domain or violating fairness constraints.
+In this world, no encoding in `E_probMeaning` can keep `Tension_prob(m)` in low bands across the full range of practices without sacrificing some core domain or violating fairness constraints.

 ### 5.3 Interpretive note

 These counterfactual worlds are not claims about actual metaphysical truth.
-They describe patterns of observables and invariants that would characterize success or failure of unification at the effective layer, under the finite libraries and encoding class defined above.
+They describe patterns of observables and invariants that would characterize success or failure of unification at the effective layer under the finite libraries and encoding class defined above.

+They also do not exhaust all possibilities.
+Real-world practice may sit between World T and World F. The purpose of these worlds is to give clear targets for experiments and audits.

 ---